fabianlindfors/reshape/README.md

 ### Complex changes across tables

-The `up` and `down` options available for many actions can also perform more complex changes that span tables.
+The `up` and `down` options available when creating tables, adding columns and removing columns can also perform more complex changes that span tables.

 _Example: move `email` column from `users` to `profiles` table_